sj-cha/PerovKit/README.md

-# PyNC: an automatic construction of ligand-passivated nanocrystals
+# PyNC: A Framework for Generating and Analyzing Ligand-passivated Perovskite Nanocrystals

 Under active development by Seungjun Cha